GarrettStraight/Bamazon-1/README.md

    * This means updating the SQL database to reflect the remaining quantity.
    * Once the update goes through, show the customer the total cost of their purchase.

+   * Manager Instructions
+* If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.

+  * If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.

+  * If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.

+  * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.

 * Bamazon Customer GIFs
 <br>
 <a href="https://media.giphy.com/media/MVQRITvGzO3EJxnsGB/giphy.gif"><img src="https://media.giphy.com/media/MVQRITvGzO3EJxnsGB/giphy.gif" title="bamazon"/></a>